Meghan Markle Dons Bouncy Blowout Curls And Bare Shoulders During Her Trooping The Colour Debut

 Meghan Markle, the Duchess of Sussex, decided to change things up from her signature bun hairstyle and don bouncy blowout curls during her Trooping the Colour debut earlier today!
-As Inquisitr previously reported, this annual parade celebrating the birthday of Queen Elizabeth is one of the last major hurdles for Meghan after becoming a member of Britain’s royal family.
+As the Inquisitr previously reported, this annual parade celebrating the birthday of Queen Elizabeth is one of the last major hurdles for Meghan after becoming a member of Britain’s royal family.

 As People Magazine reminds us, this bouncy blowout with curls is a hairstyle Kate Middleton has donned with perfection over the past few years.
 By comparison to Meghan’s blowout, Kate usually dons styled curls with a lot of volume.